fmuntean/Marlin/config/MFD-CNC-LowRider-Text_LCD/ReadMe.md

 The motors are NEMA17 5x17HS5415P1 78oz.in (55N.cm)  ($25.20 on Ebay)

-I have tried to use the Z motors in paralel then in series but does not seems to work fine for me at least.
+I have tried to use the Z motors in parallel then in series but does not seems to work fine for me at least.
 I have decided to use E0 for Y axis second motor and E1 for Z axis second motor

-For the stepper drivers I use DRV8825 for X axis and 1/32 microstepping giving me 200 steps/mm For the rest I use A4988:
+For the stepper drivers I use DRV8825 for X axis and 1/32 micro-stepping giving me 200 steps/mm For the rest I use A4988:
-  Y axis uses 1/16 microstepping giving me ~ 100 steps/mm
+  Y axis uses 1/16 micro-stepping giving me ~ 100 steps/mm
-  Z axis uses 1/4  microstepping giving me 400 steps/mm due to the lead screw
+  Z axis uses 1/4  micro-stepping giving me 400 steps/mm due to the lead screw

 For the postprocessing in Fusion 360 I use: https://github.com/guffy1234/mpcnc_posts_processor https://docs.v1engineering.com/tools/milling-basics/

 2020-08-13:
-  Added endstops for X and Y + Y2 axes
+  Added end-stops for X and Y + Y2 axes
   Updated the home procedure to only home the X and Y Axes

 2020-07-25: